 Clear legible entry signs should be provided to identify the development.
 Internal circulation signs and visitor parking areas should also be clearly indicated.
 A directory that shows the location of buildings and individual dwelling units within the development is encouraged. Р M Building numbers and individual unit numbers should be readily visible, in a consistent location, well lighted at night, and compatible with the overall design of the development.
-M M Pedestrian Circulation <5,000 SF >5,000 SF & Visually Sensitive Areas Pedestrian connections should be planned to connect common areas (parking, open space, playground, etc.) to sidewalks and parks. Р M A continuous, clearly marked walkway should be provided from the parking areas to main entrances of buildings.
+M M Pedestrian Circulation <5,000 SF >5,000 SF or Sensitive Design Areas Pedestrian walkways should connect common areas (parking, open space, playground, etc.) to site buildings, sidewalks and adjacent parks. Р M A continuous, clearly marked walkway should be provided from the parking areas to main entrances of buildings.
 Design walkways and parking lots so that pedestrians will not have to cross parking aisles and landscape islands to reach building entries. р M On-site drop-off areas should be adjacent and parallel to streets and/or drive aisles to allow vehicles to get out of the main flow of traffic and stop.
-These include bus stops and pedestrian pick-up/drop-off areas - M Convenient pedestrian connections should be provided to adjoining developments, commercial projects, and other compatible land uses. Р Р Pedestrian access to adjacent existing or planned open space areas and corridors should be provided for the development's users. М M Raised walkways, decorative paving, landscaping, and/or bollards that separate pedestrians from vehicular circulation are encouraged. Р Р
+These include bus stops and pedestrian pick-up/drop-off areas - M Convenient pedestrian connections should be provided to adjoining developments, commercial projects, and other compatible land uses. Р Р Pedestrian access to adjacent existing or planned open space areas and corridors should be provided for the development's users. Р M Raised walkways, decorative paving, landscaping, and/or bollards that separate pedestrians from vehicular circulation are encouraged. Р Р